ArranZeyuWang/Aspect-Ratio-Selection/README.md

 Code and dataset of paper “Image-Based Aspect Ratio Selection” and "Is There a Robust Technique for Selecting Aspect Ratios in Line Charts?" accepted by IEEE TVCG.

+## Papers and Videos

+Please refer to the following website for our papers and videos: http://yunhaiwang.net/bankto45/RobustAspectRatios.html and http://yunhaiwang.net/infovis18/dbar/index.html.

+## Citations

-And the BibTeX of our papers are as follows:
+The BibTex of our papers are as follows:

 @article{image19wang,
   author    = {Yunhai Wang and